Injectables clinic owner reviewing a compliant marketing checklist for AHPRA and TGA advertising on a tablet. | Foundd Legal

 1. AHPRA (Health Practitioner Advertising Rules)

-If your clinic employs or contracts nurses or doctors, AHPRA’s advertising rules apply.
+If your clinic employs or contracts registered health practitioners, such as nurses, doctors or dentists, AHPRA’s advertising rules apply.

-AHPRA focuses on how regulated health services are advertised.
+AHPRA regulates how regulated health services are presented to the public.

 Key things AHPRA cares about: